aaronbittel/BBF-Lang/README.md

 - `Array`: Contiguous space, stored as ptr + len
     - If defined in "global" scope, then store in `.data` section
     - If defined in "local" scope (e.g. return by a function) then stored on the stack
+- `Slice`: A growable, contiguous sequence of elements stored in the global buffer.
+Represented as ptr + len + cap.
+    - When `append()` would cause len > cap, the slice is automatically reallocated in the buffer and its capacity is doubled.
 - `Void`: Only used in return type annotations. `x: Void = 1` is not supported

 ### Builtin Functions